sophiadossa/CrowdSim/README.md

 ### Getting Started

-Either run the Vadere simulator by
+Running the graphical user interface: Either run the Vadere simulator by

-- Double-clicking `vadere-gui.jar` (after installing [Java](http://www.vadere.org/getting-started/))
+- double-clicking `vadere-gui.jar` (after installing [Java](http://www.vadere.org/getting-started/))
+- entering `path/to/openjdk/java -jar path/to/vadere-gui.jar` in the terminal

+Running only projects or scenarios using the terminal (without graphical user interface):

-- Entering `path/to/openjdk/java -jar vadere-gui.jar`
+- Enter `path/to/openjdk/java -jar path/to/vadere-console.jar <required and optional command line arguments>` in the terminal.
+Example: `java -jar vadere-console.jar scenario-run -f path/to/scenariofile -o path/to/outputfile`
+- For more details about valid command line arguments enter:
+`path/to/openjdk/java -jar path/to/vadere-console.jar --help` or
+`path/to/openjdk/java -jar path/to/vadere-console.jar <subcommand, e.g. scenario-run> --help`

 ### Scenario Files